dheerajoruganty/Near_Deduplication/README.md

 ## Usage

+### 1. Bloom Filter:

+You can run the bloom filter from `Examples` Folder in the Repository.
+There are 2 Jupyter notebooks, `Bloom_filter_exercises.ipynb` and `bloomfilterapplication.ipynb`

+### 2. LSH Baselines, LSH and Improved LSH

+Based on the `main.py` code provided, here are the updated instructions for running different deduplication methods, with commands tailored to the options available.

+---

 ### Baseline Methods

-You can run the baseline deduplication methods to detect duplicates or near-duplicates based on different similarity metrics:
+You can run baseline deduplication methods to detect duplicates or near-duplicates based on different similarity metrics:

 1. **MD5 Baseline (Exact Duplicate Detection)**:
     ```bash